haltaf000/haltaf000/README.md

 - Mastering **web development with Python and JavaScript.**

-- Looking to collaborate on **developing a project to customize, and organize personal finances.**
+- Looking to collaborate on **developing a project to customize and organize personal finances.**

 - Ask me about **Machine Learning and Python**